 The National Lottery Act of 2005

 In the state of Anambra, for example, such activities fall under the scope of the 2005 Anambra State Gaming Law, while the state of Lagos regulates them under the local Casino and Gaming Regulation Law and the 2008 State Lotteries Amendment Law.
-Lagos allows both stand-alone casinos and casinos located in hotels, resorts, and similar multipurpose buildings.
+Lagos permits both stand-alone casinos and casinos located in hotels, resorts, and similar multipurpose buildings.
 Two pivotal pieces of legislation govern gambling on a federal level, starting with the National Lottery Act of 2005.

 The National Lottery Regulation of 2007 is another key gambling law in Nigeria.
 Its purpose is to preserve the integrity of the National Lottery and ensure licensees operate with due propriety, protecting players’ interests and those of the Nigerian public in general.
 The licensing conditions and renewal requirements are also outlined there.